New Feature: Verified Stolen Credential Detection

 OK, but… do we really need another product category?

 Well, yes, we do.
-While initially skeptical, we're absolutely convinced that ITDR is a necessary product category – but the definition needs to evolve.
+While initially skeptical, we're absolutely convinced that ITDR is a necessary product category and can't be achieved just by combining existing tools and processes.
+Consequently, the definition needs to evolve.
 Because:

 • Identity is not something that is centrally controlled or localized to a specific identity “system”